CharlieYoung-007/compx202-assignment2-31711055/README.md

 Question 1.
 What would happen if you used the key press event rather than the key release event.

-When I use the key press event, the value in price will change after I click the next textfiled and input the value.
+When I use the key press event, the value in price will change after I click the next textfiled and input the value or press the enter.
-As a result, the last price will not appear.

 Question 2.
 Is the use of key release satisfactory?
 Are there situations in which edits are not detected? (hint: try using the mouse)